cocode/TrekBASIC/README.txt

    Then reformat the startrek source.
 10. Write a command line shell, like we used to have with load and run (no editor, though), and maybe breakpoints Should we precompute expressions to ASTs on load? - Yes, but not done yet.
+11. Split tests, tests of basic, vs. tests of internal functions.

    It would be nice to have a BASIC command line environment.
     LOAD, RUN, BREAKPOINT